dimitrovakulenko/mcp-autocad-api/README.md

 These can be modified in `ingester/chunker.py`.

-## Development

-### Adding New CHM Sources

-1. Add the CHM file to `data/chm/`
-2. Update `SourceType` enum in `ingester/models.py`
-3. Add the file mapping in `CHMIngestionPipeline.chm_files`
-4. Re-run ingestion

-### Extending Search Capabilities

-The hybrid search system can be extended by:
-- Modifying the RRF (Reciprocal Rank Fusion) algorithm
-- Adding new embedding models
-- Implementing custom scoring functions
-- Adding domain-specific preprocessing

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.